yaozhong/deepIntraSV/README.md

 Old branch DeepIntraSV only contains model-level training and testing.
 RDBKE branch added the enhancement module for RD-based SV callers (e.g., CNVnator).

+* RDBKE overall pipeline
 ![](figures/Fig1_workflow.png)

-Model structure of UNet used for RDBKE:
+* Model structure of UNet used for RDBKE:
 ![](figures/Fig2_Unet_structure.png)

 ## Docker enviroment
 We provide a docker image for running this code